 Each Yoga Sol instructor brings her or his unique experience and perspective to class.
 We invite you to take a few classes and find the teachers that speak to you.
-We encourage students to explore our community and discover how yoga can provide different tools to help with all sorts of life’s problems.
+We encourage students to explore our community and discover how yoga can provide different tools to help with life’s challenges.
 We’ve experienced yoga as a system that can support us in having a more balanced life and a more healthy body and mind.
-We are here to support you on your journey to health and happiness.
+We are here to support you on your journey in health and happiness.

 Leslie believes whole-heartedly in the life changing power of yoga for all people and builds her classes with a blissful fusion of passion, education, psychology, and radical self-care.
 Ultimately her intention is for students to leave class feeling lighter, more spacious, present, and committed to living an authentically inspired life.
 Leslie’s discovery of yoga 15 years ago has helped her personally slow down, create balance, breathe deeper, gain strength and flexibility on and off the mat.

 Laurel found her way into yoga and movement during high school in Boulder, Colorado.
 Her interest in breakdancing morphed into an exploration of Acro, which she has brought to the Columbia community.
 Laurel is inspired by guiding students to find trust, community, and communication.
 As a student of movement, Laurel travels to workshops constantly exploring techniques to adapt the practice of yoga to athletic bodies.

 Pam is Iyengar certified levels 1 and 2. .
 Pam is experienced in making adjustments for mature students and in advising students on developing a home practice.